 CanCare Cancer Support Network offers one-on-one long-term emotional support to cancer patients and family members at no charge.
 Its mission is to improve the quality of life for cancer survivors and their families.
 As a cancer ministry program of our congregation, CanCare matches those who are struggling with cancer and/or their family members, with trained survivors of the same type of cancer and treatment.
 We have congregants who have both provided care and received care from CanCare.

-The Christian Community Service Center (CCSC) is one our congregation’s primary means of responding to the needs of our immediate community’s poor, hungry, homebound, disabled and otherwise needy.
+The Christian Community Service Center (CCSC) is our congregation’s primary means of responding to the needs of our immediate community’s poor, hungry, homebound, disabled and otherwise needy.
 We support CCSC through one of our monthly mission offerings, through our weekly food collections, and through collaboration on a number of programs: Emergency Services, Gethsemane Food Pantry, Jingle Bell Express, Back to School, JobNet, Martha’s Way, Vision Care Project, and the Sunshine Resale Shop.
 A food collection basket is available in the narthex on Sundays.

 The Hospitality Apartments provides free temporary housing (from two weeks up to three months) and a safe, welcome, comfortable, supportive environment for families in need who are receiving medical treatment in the Texas Medical Center.
 Christ the King Church has financially supported the Hospitality Apartments for over 30 years.
 Christ the King Church members also sponsor an occasional dinner for the residents and volunteer on special projects.